Joel-Milligan/Algorithms/README.md

 2. Printed result is the initial unsorted list of integers, and then the sorted list.

 #### 2.1.2 Merge Sort
 1. Input "y" (without quotes) if using the example list provided, input anything else to specify a specific file name with an unsorted list.
 Reads in an unsorted list from file specified or "example-list.txt" if no file is given.
 2. Printed result is the initial unsorted list of integers, and then the sorted list.

+#### 2.1.3 Quick Sort
+1. Input "y" (without quotes) if using the example list provided, input anything else to specify a specific file name with an unsorted list.
+Reads in an unsorted list from file specified or "example-list.txt" if no file is given.
+2. Printed result is the initial unsorted list of integers, and then the sorted list.